 Things You'll Need

-- Artificial pre-lit tree (preferably white)
+Artificial pre-lit tree (preferably white)

-- Spray paint in the color of your choice (4 cans for a 6 1/2-foot tree)
+Spray paint in the color of your choice (4 cans for a 6 1/2-foot tree)

-- Primer (if your spray paint doesn't come with it already in it)
+Primer (if your spray paint doesn't come with it already in it)

 Old newspapers or a drop cloth

-- Acetone nail polish remover (optional)
+Acetone nail polish remover (optional)

-Completely coat every visible part of your tree with your paint.
-Allow it to dry and then repeat the painting process, being sure to cover any missed spots.
-Allow that to dry and then begin to move branches around.
+When repeating the painting process, be sure to cover any missed spots.
+Allow it to dry and then begin to move branches around.
 Lift branches up and separate any branches that may be too close together.
 You'll find lots of bare spots on the tree left, so be sure to fill those in with paint as well.

 Lights can be painted!
-Yes, even the lit part.
+Yes, even the lit bulb part.
 However, you either may not like the look of this or you may not be able to get an even enough coating on the light to make it look quite as good as you would like.

-Allow your tree to fully dry and then move it to its permanent home!
+Allow your tree to fully dry and then move it to its permanent home.